23 Good Work Habit Examples to Build a Successful Career

 • Don't start on a project until you’re committed to completing it.

-• Each week, analyze your current project priorities to avoid the risk of falling into the trap of trying to do too much at once.
+• Analyze your current project priorities each week to avoid the temptation to do too much at once.

 10. Schedule a Weekly and Monthly Review

-In David Allen’s Getting Things Done, he urges his readers to do a weekly review of their upcoming projects to help prevent procrastination.
+In Getting Things Done, David Allen urges his readers to review their upcoming projects weekly to help prevent procrastination.

 A great time to do this is while you are reviewing your notes from your idea capture mechanism and going through new paperwork.